omidashtari/EPFL_ME467/README.md

  **Note 1**: By setting the 4th argument of `KSE_integrate` to `0`, no intermediate snapsahot is stored and `vT` is a column vector.
 In order to store intermediate snapshots, you can call `[vt,t] = KSE_integrate(v0,T,dt,dt_store,L,N,symm)`.
 As a result, every `dt_store` the snapshot is appended to `vt` as a new column.
 The vector `t` contains the time instance assocaited with each column of `vt`.

 ### Search for a periodic orbit
-The following program is an example of how to utilize the function `search4PO` to converge a periodic orbit from a guess, here the same sine function as the previous program and a guessed period of `T_guess=50`.
+The following program (`/programs/example2.m`) is an example of how to utilize the function `search4PO` to converge a periodic orbit from a guess.
+Here, the same sine function as the previous program and a period of `T_guess=50` are chosen for demonstration.
 ```
 close all; clear; clc